dbt-labs/redshift/README.md

 These ephemeral models simplify some of Redshift's field naming and logic, to make the data more usable.

 - redshift_cost: transforms the start and max explain cost values from stl_explain into floating point values
-- users: transforms pg_users to make the field names grokable

 __View Models__